zadr/swift-module-diff/README.md

 - [ ] Track generic constraints in extension declarations (e.g. `extension Array where Element == Int {}` or `extension Collection where Iterator.Element: Equatable {}`)
 - [ ] Track nested type names (e.g. for `enum X { enum Y {} }`, consider the inner enum name to be X.Y)

-Beyond parsing of `swiftinterface` files: diffing needs to be implemented, along with saving the output in a readable format
+Beyond parsing of `swiftinterface` files: diffing to show Framework changes, Data Type / Member changes, and Import changes hasn't been completed yet

+And the output isn't written to disk in a readable format yet.

 #### But Why?
 Having everything that changed one one page can be nice